MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/discover-url-organization-web-api.md

 > [!NOTE]
 > [!INCLUDE[](../includes/cc-cdsnote-2-topic.md)]
 >
 > The documentation that is applicable to Dynamics 365 for Customer Engagement app (online) users is now available in the PowerApps documentation at: [Discover the URL for your organization using Web API](/powerapps/developer/common-data-service/webapi/discover-url-organization-web-api).
+You can also use the code sample in PowerApps repo that shows how to use the Web API Global discovery service: [Web API Global Discovery Service sample (C#)](/powerapps/developer/common-data-service/webapi/samples/global-discovery-service-csharp).

 The Discovery service for the [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] apps Web API enables your applications to determine at run-time the organizations, also known as *instances*, that the logged-on user belongs to.
 You can retrieve detailed information about those instances like the instance service URL, the [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] release version, the instance ID and more.
 You can use standard `$filter` and `$select` parameters to a Web API service request to customize the  returned list of instance data.
 The Discovery service is supported by all [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] deployment types: Online, on-premises, and IFD.